louis-manabat/CICD-Helm_and_Kubernetes/README.md

 #### After successfully running that command, run the following commands (Each line is a new command)
     make install-deps
+    make install-aws
+    make install-docker (you will need to reboot your system or run the command `sudo reboot now` otherwise docker won't work and `make pack` won't work) make install-kops
     make install-tf